ABOUT RIDERZ – GENERAL INFO

 Riderz is designed to promote fun and progression in all aspects of snowboarding in a team oriented friendly environment.
 All athletes in our programs get to explore the risk and limits of snowboarding in a safe managed environment with a professionally certified and experienced coaches.The program instills basic ethics of snowboarding, while promoting team bonding and learning.
 There is no specific specialization into a snowboard discipline; all aspects of snowboarding and snowboard competition will be focused on.
 The riders will be encouraged to register in local rail and jump events that are suitable to their abilities throughout the season.

 Snowboarding instruction for athletes from the beginner to developing snowboarder, the focus is on overall riding ability with guidance in basic movement, balance, edge control, turning, and an introduction to the terrain park.
 Whether snowboarding for the first time or just wanting to get better, Youngbloods has something to offer all first timers and novice/ intermediate snowboarders.
 The Youngbloods program is a 10 week program with curriculum developed from the Canada Snowboard Riders concept and with input from Canada Snowboard, Canadian Association of Snowboard Instructors, and our Sask Snowboard technical development team.
 The program is a 10 week program with set skill development for each week and measurable goals to be achieved.
 The Youngbloods program is separated into a “Beginner” lesson structure for those who are new to the sport and an “Advanced” set of lessons for those who have already acquired the beginner fundamentals such as speed and direction control but still are not solid with edge changes.
 Youngbloods members will receive a “report card” which will assess their progress during the season and what skills still needed to be worked on.
 This report card can act as an indicator of the athletes readiness to progress to further Riderz programs.
 Riderz coordinators will be responsible for notifying participants of program schedules, meeting places, and any updates or changes.
 The first day of lessons will begin in early December, starting at 10am to noon or 1pm to 3pm and will run until mid March.
+Programs at Little Red and Optimist Hill may have a slightly different schedule to take advantage of the resorts being open on weeknights.
 On the first day coaches will assess boarders and put them into groups for the season.
 At the discretion of the coach, athletes may be moved to another Riderz program in order to facilitate development more beneficial to the athlete.

 Snowboarding instruction for athletes who have succeeded in the Riderz “Youngboods” program and have been recommended to move on, or if new to the program and meet a coach assessed standard.
 The skills needed for this program are: ability to be able to control speed and direction on most terrain, be able to change edges without difficulty, have control on both toe and heel edges, be able to ride on their snowboard on a flat base, and be comfortable on their snowboard with a dynamic range of motion.
 Previous freestyle skills and ability are not necessary.
 This is an intermediate to advanced freestyle program for snowboarders looking to progress in groups of similar ability athletes.
 Snowboarders will continue to work on overall riding skills and competency as well as individual specialization in jumps, rails, switch riding, as well as incorporating skills needed for speed events.
 Riderz is the program for snowboarders that are looking to be comfortable hitting park features and have the passion to learn more.
 Boarders in this division can also be a part of the Riderz Establishment/ SK SBD Development team and will have the opportunity to be selected to the SK SBD provincial team.
 Riderz coordinators will be responsible for notifying participants of program schedules, meeting places, and any updates or changes.
 The first day of lessons will begin in early December for a full day starting at 10am to noon and again at 1pm to 3pm and will run until mid March.
+Programs at Little Red and Optimist Hill may have a slightly different schedule to take advantage of the resorts being open on weeknights.
 Coaches may group Riders differently during the season depending on the athletes’ ability and interests.
 At the discretion of the coach, athletes may be moved to another Riderz program in order to facilitate development more beneficial to the athlete.

 Riderz Establishment/ SSA Development Team